 The cornerstone of the Squire Patton Boggs Foundation is the Public Policy Fellowship Program, which launched in 2005.
-Each year, the Program awards a number of $5,000 fellowships to exceptional first- and second-year law students who demonstrate a steadfast commitment to public service and a developed interest in public policy.
-One Moritz College of Law student will be awarded this funding to work during the summer to advance public policy issues.
-The Fellowship Program reflects the Firm’s industry-leading public policy practice and commitment to public service.
+One Moritz College of Law student will be nominated to receive $5,000 to work during the summer to advance public policy issues, for either a non-profit organization, NGO or government institution (but not a for-profit organization).
+Preference will be given to students with strong interest in international matters although the work can be either in the United States or abroad.
+Applicants to the Washington D.C.
+Externship Program are not eligible to apply.
 Read more about the Public Policy Fellowship program on the “Corporate Responsibility” section of Squire Patton Bogg’s website.
 To learn more about eligibility, application deadlines, and how to apply, please click here.

 The Vogel International Fellowship was created in 2005 due to the generosity of Moritz College of Law alumnus Mr. Stephen Vogel.
 These endowed funds are used to encourage Moritz College of Law students to engage in international education opportunities.
 Each year, several awards of up to $1,000 are granted to need and merit-based applicants participating in one of the Moritz College of Law’s sponsored education abroad programs.
 To learn more about eligibility, application deadlines, and how to apply, please click here.

 Fellowships are available for Ohio State graduate and professional school students who are committed to studying an eligible language and its area of the world (eligibility varies by center).

 Summer & Academic Year